Founder and President

 Anthony Williams is a native of Baton Rouge, Louisiana where he attended Louisiana State University for his undergraduate degree and went on to obtain a Juris Doctor from Tulane University Law School in New Orleans, Louisiana.
 Anthony is passionate about utilizing different avenues of outreach to promote mentorship that reaches a broad and diverse audience.
 Specifically, he is interested in leveraging the internet and social media platforms to connect mentees and mentors as he understands the importance of mentorship in helping young people reach their life goals.

-Naomi is currently a Management Consultant at Sendero, based out of Dallas, Texas.
-She graduated from Southern Methodist University in May of 2019 with a BBA in Marketing and a BA in English.
-She is passionate about poetry, dance, Diversity & Inclusion, and her Ethiopian-American heritage.
-As a young professional, Naomi strives to expand the idea of professionalism whether through advocating for natural hair in the workplace or diversifying her pursuits outside of her nine to five role.
+Naomi is a Management PhD Student at the University of Texas at Arlington, with research interests in social issues, racism in the workplace, and Diversity & Inclusion structures.
+Prior to her PhD program, Naomi worked as a management consultant in the healthcare, retail, and non-profit industries.
+She graduated from Southern Methodist University in 2019 with a BBA in Marketing and a BA in English.
+She is passionate about poetry, Diversity & Inclusion, and her Ethiopian-American heritage.
+Naomi strives to expand and critique the modern idea of professionalism, whether through advocating for natural hair in the workplace or examining race’s role in organizational dynamics.

 Marlette Jackson, she/her